naofireblade/homebridge-weather-plus/README.md

 **locationGeo**<sup>[5](#a5)</sup>
 List with the latitude and longitude for your location (don't forget the square brackets).
 You can get your coordinates: [here](http://www.mapcoordinates.net/en).

+**openWeatherMapApiVersion**
+Api Version to be used for open weather map requests.
+'2.5' is available for free, '3.0' for paid subscriptions.
+Plugin defaults to 'auto' which tries both.

 > <b name="a5">5</b> You need only **one** of these location options.

 ```json